priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Web Scraping

 ### BeautifulSoup
+**Concept**: HTML/XML parsing library for extracting data from web pages using CSS selectors and tree navigation.
 **Analogy**: Like a smart librarian who can quickly find specific information in any book (webpage).
 ```python
 import requests